Starfish-develop/Starfish/README.md

 ## Operation modes

 * Sampling in all c for each order

-	* this means we need to come up with a method to start MCMC in the minimum of each c0, and to properly set up emcee and priors.

-* marginalization only
+* marginalization only: regeneration of conditionals after the fact

-	* this needs a way to determine the conditionals after one is done
-	* needs tests against the full sampling in all c

 * using an un-flux calibrated TRES spectrum.
 Is this as simple as not putting a prior on c0?
+* operate on just one order, for all orders using a JobArray

 ## Synthetic photometry comparison